 In addition to its dictionary, STE permits the use of company-specific or project-specific technical words (referred to in STE as technical names and technical verbs).
 STE gives you the rules and the categories for these technical words.
 Basically, writers can use the approved words in the dictionary as a core vocabulary.
 But they can also use terms that are usual in their companies or industries and applicable to their projects and products.

-The STE specification is maintained by the ASD STEMG consisting of representatives from ASD member countries and non-ASD member countries.
+ASD-STE100 is maintained by the ASD STEMG (Simplified Technical English Maintenance Group).
+The group consists of STE experts from ASD member countries and non-ASD member countries.
 The STEMG was originally formed in 1983 as a working group to develop AECMA Simplified English and subsequently, in 2004, when ASD was created, the group changed its name to the STEMG.

 The STEMG reports to the ASD Product Support Specification Group (PSSG) which in turn reports to the ASD Services Commission (SVC).